 You may have heard using "H1"'s and so-on help your SEO, but did you know they also help the end user read your information?
 Users are able to find their relevant information faster if your topics are clearly labeled on the page.
 Looking for not just Web Design, but custom website design specifically?
 Instead of having to read the entire Website Design page, you'll be able to find that specific topic faster with the information labeled "Custom Design" as a header on the Website Design page.
 Class dismissed.

 Bullet points are a great way to give high-level information for those readers who need a quick answer.
 They help keep your information concise and also do a great job breaking up long text.
 You provide 15 services?
 Maybe don't make a 15-point list, but instead, do a high-level service list with bullet points and then add more information in your subheadings below.
 Bullet points are also a great way to add a small design element to your page.
-You can ask Ryan, our graphic design specialist, to make brand-
+We can even make you brand-

 It's no surprise people like pictures.
 Just look at Instagram!
 Pictures are a great way to catch someone's attention or show off just how good your work is.
 Adding images to your blog and interior pages go beyond just snapping a picture though.
 Be sure the images you are adding are high quality.
 Adding an image that looks like it was snapped with your '05 Nokia flip phone doesn't do much justice for the 40+ hours of work you spent on that project.
 Your images should reflect the quality work and service you provide for your clients.

 Original content is always best.
 Stock photos are great, especially if you don't have any quality photos on hand.
 However, quality, original photos are the best choice whenever possible.
 Users love to see your work firsthand, so show it off when you have it!
 Don't have it?
-Give us a call, we can help with that!
+Give us a call, our photography services can help with that!

 These are just a few things that can help keep readers on your website.
 Ultimately, the key is to give users the information they are looking for and fast.
 Breaking content up by using headers, bullet points, and images can make the pages less intimidating, easier to skim, and less time consuming to read.